05 May Travel Photo Thursday | Chateaus and Castles of the Loire Valley

 One of the major tenets that I ascribe to is “If you’re going to travel in a metal contraption with recirculated, stale air for over 8 hours, make it count!”
 Therefore, we try to include day trips in our travels as a way of stretching our dollar as far as it will go.

 I was most impressed with the Chateau de Chenonceau mostly because it was impressively expansive and gracefully sat just over the River Cher.
-This incredible checkered ballroom floor is situated right above the river.
-This photo’s viewpoint makes the floor look interminable, as if it has no end, that it is indeed the pathway to history.
+This incredibly checkered ballroom floor is situated right above the river.
+This photo’s viewpoint makes the floor look interminable as if it has no end, that it is indeed the pathway to history.

 This photo is part of the Travel Photo Thursday series which is the brainchild of Nancie M with Budget Travelers Sandbox.